 Spectacular views of the majestic mountain range, amazing landscapes, meadows, traditional villages, and cultures attract tourists to this place.
-It is an adventure where the trekkers get to get up close with nature and appreciate it.
+It is an adventure where the trekkers get to get up close to nature and appreciate it.

 Langtang is a region in the north-central Himalayas of the Bagmati province of Nepal.
 It is renowned for Langtang National Park, which is the first Himalayan national park in Nepal.

 Considered one of the quietest trek routes in Nepal, this valley has many beautiful local villages with different ethnic backgrounds, cultures, and lifestyles that you can witness and learn from.
 The charming Tamang people take hospitality very seriously and treat their guests with the utmost care.
 According to trekkers, the locals treat guests as gods themselves.
-The slogan ”Atithi Devo Bhava”, meaning to treat the guest equivalent to god, seems to be thoroughly practiced here, like in many Nepali villages.
+The slogan ”Atithi Devo Bhava,”, meaning to treat the guest as equivalent to god, seems to be thoroughly practiced here, like in many Nepali villages.

-Honestly, a heavenly realm down on Earth, Langtang valley will surely give you an experience of a lifetime.
+Honestly, a heavenly realm down on Earth, Langtang Valley, will surely give you an experience of a lifetime.
 From natural resources to cultural richness, this trek has it all.

 Tribhuvan International Airport, Nepal